 There is no faster and better way to learn your birds then observing and learning from a local expert.
 Instead of staring at your field guide and flipping back and forth between birds, there is someone there who can explain what you are looking at and the subtle field marks that identify the bird.

 Birding in a group also means there are many more eyes scanning the brush and trees and ears listening.
-You will almost always see more birds by going with a group.
+You will almost always see more birds by going with a team.

 But birding with a group brings on a new set of challenges.
 Many times, you won’t know many of the other people in your group, so it pays to have some manners.